OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 require a high degree of block and SIMT parallelism.
 It is clear that going forward all architectures will require a significant degree of parallelism in order to achieve high performance.
 The next thing to notice is that all of these architectures have exposed hierarchies of memory.
-On CPUs there's the main system memory, typically DDR, and multiple layers of cache memory.
-On GPUs there's the main CPU memory, the main GPU memory, and various degrees of cache or scratchpad memory.
-Additionally on hybrid architectures, which includes two or more different architectures, there exists machines where the two architectures have completely separate memories, some with physically separate but logically the same memory, and some with fully shared memory.
+CPUs have the main system memory, typically DDR, and multiple layers of cache memory.
+GPUs have the main CPU memory, the main GPU memory, and various degrees of cache or scratchpad memory.
+Additionally on hybrid architectures, which include two or more different architectures, there exists machines where the two architectures have completely separate memories, some with physically separate but logically the same memory, and some with fully shared memory.

 Because of these complexities, it's important that developers choose a programming model that balances the need for portability with the need for